The Retroist

-It's a mystery that Rustler's Rhapsody didn't enjoy immediate popularity, but perhaps its humor is so beautifully specific that it needed time to find its audience.
-Regardless of the reasons, this episode serves as an impassioned plea for viewers to give this film a second chance, or even a first if they missed it the first time around.
+It's a mystery to my why Rustler's Rhapsody didn't enjoy more immediate popularity, but perhaps its humor is so beautifully specific that it needed time to find its audience.
+Regardless of the reasons, this episode serves as my impassioned plea for viewers to give this film a second chance, or even a first if they missed it the first time around.

 Support the Show